squares-sql/SQUARES/docs/tutorial/01_language.rst

 Now that we know what the programs look like, the next question is what do they mean.
 In Tyrell, we attach semantic actions to the syntax through an *interpreter*.

-The base class for a Tyrell interpreter is :class:`~tyrell.interpreter.interpreter.Interpreter`.
-To implement your own interpreter, inherit from :class:`~tyrell.interpreter.interpreter.Interpreter` and override its :meth:`~tyrell.interpreter.interpreter.Interpreter.eval` method, which takes a program and a list of input arguments, interprets the program, and returns the output.
+The base class for a Tyrell interepreter is :class:`~tyrell.interpreter.interpreter.Interpreter`.
+To implement your own interpreter, inherit from :class:`~tyrell.interpreter.interpreter.Interpreter` and override its :meth:`~tyrell.interpreter.interpreter.Interpreter.eval` method, which takes a program and a list of input arguments, interpret the program, and returns the output.

 For example, a simple interpreter for the small language we defined in the previous section may look like this: